SeSaMe-NUS/Smiler/README.md

 SMiLer is a SeMiLazy time series prediction system for sensors.
 The overall framework of SMiLer comprising of two main steps: search step and prediction step.
 More details about it can be found in the paper:

-Jingbo Zhou, Anthony K. H. Tung; "SMiLer: A Semi-Lazy Time Series Prediction System for Sensors"; Proc. of 2015 ACM Int.
+****Jingbo Zhou, Anthony K. H. Tung; "SMiLer: A Semi-Lazy Time Series Prediction System for Sensors"; Proc. of 2015 ACM Int.
 Conf. on Management of Data (SIGMOD 2015)

 ### 2. Quick Run
 You can see a running example in the folder "src/demo".
-The demo also give a brief introudction about the API and parameters.
+The demo also gives a brief introudction about the API and parameters.